techano/spelf/README.md

 # spelf.org

-This html code is the code for spelf.org, a gaming website disguised as an online school!
+This html code is the code for spelf.org, a website to test what I am capable of doing